Ray DiMeoPlayed by Mason Cook

 Ray DiMeo is the sole voice of reason in the DiMeo family – or so he would tell you – who does his best to impose order on the free-minded clan.
 He tries to balance his love for his family with his desire for normalcy: if only his family could get places on time, keep the house clean, give him some space – and, most of all, if only his mom would stop embarrassing him.
 Ray is smart, mature, and a bit of a romantic, qualities that both help and hurt him at his new school, where he pursues his first crush.
 He's a kid who just wants to fit in.

 Cook made his television acting debut as Casey, a cardiac asthmatic patient on ABC's hit drama Grey's Anatomy, at the age of 9.
-In 2012, he landed the coveted lead role of Eddie Munster in the 2012 critically acclaimed re-imagining of cult television classic The Munsters, called Mockingbird Lane.
-While promoting the special, Mason made a hilarious appearance as a guest of Ellen.
-And he played the role of Sean Bean's son in the first season of the hit series Legends.
+Mason's numerous television appearances include recurring roles on The Goldbergs, The Middle and Raising Hope (FOX).
+In addition to many others, Cook has made guest appearances on The Night Shift (NBC), Desperate Housewives (ABC), Criminal Minds (CBS), Hot in Cleveland (TV LAND) and Monday Mornings (TNT); along with a lead role in If There Be Thorns (Lifetime) and a series-regular role on Legends (TNT).
+He landed the coveted lead role of Eddie Munster in the 2012 reimagining of cult television classic, The Munsters, called Mockingbird Lane, where, while promoting the special, he made a hilarious appearance as a guest on The Ellen DeGeneres Show.

-Cook has made a name for himself in feature films as well, having made his theatrical film debut in Spy Kids 4: All the Time in the World, with Jessica Alba, Joel McHale and Jeremy Piven.
-In addition, Cook had large supporting roles in two summer feature films of 2013, including The Lone Ranger, starring Johnny Depp, and The Incredible Burt Wonderstone, starring Steve Carell, Jim Carrey and Olivia Wilde.
+Cook has made a name for himself in feature films as well, having made his theatrical film debut in 2011 as Cecil Wilson in Spy Kids 4: All the Time in the World, alongside Jessica Alba and Jeremy Piven.